AI-Enthusiast/WW2_Analysis/README.md

 surviving to 900 days.
 Shockingly boats with notable commanders have a 25% chance of surviving to 2000 days.

 ## Conclusion

+[//]: # (While there it may not be surprising that ...)
+-  survival rates are worse for boats commissioned during a war
+- Top 5 boats shared similar survival curves, probably due to being commissioned during war
+- VIIC boats had the best survival rates, probably due to being the most common and smaller
+- Boats with notable commanders had better survival rates, probably due to experience and morale boost

 ## References